Raknoche/Raknoche.github.io/_posts/2016-07-20-PoGo-Series-Intro.md

 Unless you’ve been living under a rock for the past week, you’ve heard of the new augmented reality game Pokemon Go.
 Within two days of release the app was [installed on over 5% of all android devices in the US](https://www.similarweb.com/blog/pokemon-go), more than doubling the installations of other popular applications such as Tinder.

 The game uses your phone’s GPS coordinates to track your real-world location as you play.
 Pokemon appear in the world around you, displayed on your phone’s screen through an augmented reality version of your surroundings.
-As with all pokemon games, the main objective is to complete your collection of pokemon and “catch ‘em all.”
+As with all Pokemon games, the main objective is to complete your collection of Pokemon and “catch ‘em all.”

 The game includes some secondary, player-versus-player objectives as well.
 Once your avatar reaches level 10 you choose to join one of three teams — Team Mystic (blue), Team Valor (red), or Team Instinct (yellow).
 These teams battle each other for control over Pokemon Gyms that are scattered around the world.
 Owning a gym grants access to limited amounts of premium currency which can be used to buy resources in the game.